acasi-ctf/ctf/sprint-reports/Sprint 5.md

 ### Here's what we'd like to improve
 * Continue increasing the frequency with which we commit.
-* Finishing Up Sprint work a couple days before sprint demo.
+* Finishing up sprint work a couple days before sprint demo.
 Avoid working late the night before deadline.

 ### Here are changes we plan to implement in the next sprint
 * Establish team deadlines, to avoid rushing.